32 Inch Penny Board Review (Bought & Shredded)

 Bearings

-Penny uses the same ABEC 7 bearings with every board they offer.
+Penny uses the same bearings with every board it offers.
 They’re solid bearings that do the job.
-Honestly, you’re not going to notice a huge difference in bearings.

-It’s always good practice to take them out of your wheels and clean them.
-Especially if you’re riding near the beach where salt and sand can erode them quicker.
+It’s always good practice to remove them from your wheels and clean them.

 32 penny bearings